 The most common factors that lead to brain injury include military combat, motor vehicle accidents, industrial accidents, sports injuries, slips and falls, violent crimes, playground accidents, child abuse and/or birth trauma.

 If you or your loved one have suffered a traumatic brain injury as a result of another’s negligence and/or a violent act, you may be entitled to monetary damages for your medical bills, rehabilitation and any future medical care.
-The Pensacola brain injury attorneys at Emmanuel, Sheppard & Condon have dedicated their careers to seeking justice for their clients.
+The Pensacola, Florida brain injury lawyers at Emmanuel, Sheppard & Condon have dedicated their careers to seeking justice for their clients.

 To learn more about your legal rights, please contact their office at 850-444-HURT (4878).